Yuchi-Zhang-00/sam3d_gs/README.md

 # **2. Setup**

 The project runs inside a single `uv`-managed virtual environment (`.venv/`).
-The instructions below cover an Ada / 50-series GPU build (CUDA 12.8, PyTorch 2.7).
+The setup below targets RTX 50-series GPUs (CUDA 12.8, PyTorch 2.7) and is also verified to work on 3090 / 4090.

 > **Hardware**: an NVIDIA GPU with **≥ 24 GB VRAM** is recommended.
 The pipeline loads SAM3, AnySplat, and SAM-3D-Objects sequentially and the SAM-3D-Objects stage in particular is memory-hungry.